-North hills blog
+North Hills blog (complete)

 At the start you go past Glasgow Cathedral which was established in about 1136.
 Parts of the building date back to the late 12th Century, making it the oldest building in Glasgow.